tarunon/Barrel/Readme.md

 ## Attribute

-Extend AttributeType using computed property one by one FieldType.
+Extend AttributeType using computed property one by one ValueType.
-Computed properties are Attribute<T>, or OptionalAttribute<T> and return "storedAttribute(parent: self)".
+Computed properties are Attribute<T> and return "storedAttribute(parent: self)".
 Get Attribute instance from "storedAttribute()".

 ## Expression